soypunk/soypunk.me/content/posts/2018/09/17/the-atlantic-childrens-artwork.md

  - "2018/09/17"
 ---

-[The Atlantic] wants you to throw away your children's artwork.
+[The Atlantic][url-ref] wants you to throw away your children's artwork.
 In our house there's a spot for the kids to display artwork and they are limited to that spot.
 The rest gets recycled/pitched weekly.
 (Hat tip: [@jack][])

 [url-ref]: https://www.theatlantic.com/family/archive/2018/09/throw-your-childrens-art-away/570379/
 [@jack]: https://micro.blog/jack